Faculty

 CSIL

-She holds a double Master’s Degree in Economics and Public Finance from the University of Piemonte Orientale (Italy) and Rennes 1 (France).
+She holds a double Master’s degree in Economics and Public Finance from the University of Piemonte Orientale and Université de Rennes 1, and a Bachelor’s degree in International Sciences and European Institutions from the University of Milan.

 Louis Colnot